Woodrats in Albuquerque NM

-Woodrats are solitary, nocturnal rodents and occur from Arizona, New Mexico, California to South Dakota and Nebraska.
+Woodrats are solitary, nocturnal rodents, and are found in various places around the nation.
 They are best known for their attraction to interesting, shiny objects.
 When woodrats encounter a bullet casing, coin, soda can tab, or article of jewelry, they will carry it until they encounter another, more interesting object leaving behind the old and departing with the new.
 This behavior also earned them the names “packrat” and “trade rat.”
 Woodrats occasionally nest in buildings, feeding on available food within the structure, but most often they continue to feed outside.

 Woodrats primarily eat green vegetation, twigs, seeds, fruits, acorns, and cactus.
 Nationwide, they are considered a pest of very minor occurrence; however, at times when these rodents access homes, they can create problems by shredding mattresses and upholstered furniture for lining nests.
 Woodrats can be an important factor in the transmission of certain diseases and parasites such as fleas.
 Their role in transmitting disease is considered minor, although dead or dying woodrats should not be handled with bare hands.

 Because woodrats can be more dangerous than you think, always enlist the help of a local rodent exterminator when you have an infestation!